 - The game Escape From St. Mary's is set in a Dubai Catholic school.

 - Spec Ops: The Line takes place in Dubai after the city is destroyed by a series of disastrous sandstorms.
+It was then promptly banned there because it implied some unpleasant things about UAE leadership.

-- Mission Impossible Ghost Protocol set the second quarter of the plot (and 90% of the trailers) inside (and just outside) the Burj Khalifa.
+- Mission: Impossible – Ghost Protocol set the second quarter of the plot (and 90% of the trailers) inside (and just outside) the Burj Khalifa.

 - The Leverage episode "The Queen's Gambit Job" takes place during a chess tournament at the Burj Khalifa.